sezavala/codecheck3/build-instructions.md

 Build and run the Docker container for the `comrun` service:

+    cd path/to/codecheck3 # i.e. whereever you cloned the repo
+        # On CodeSpaces, cd /workspaces/codecheck3
     docker build --tag comrun:1.0-SNAPSHOT comrun
     docker run -p 8080:8080 -it comrun:1.0-SNAPSHOT &